petl-developers/petl/docs/io.rst

 - Pure python implementation based on `streams <https://docs.python.org/3/library/io.html>`, `iterators <https://docs.python.org/3/library/stdtypes.html?highlight=iterator#iterator-types>` , and other python types.
-- Extensible approach requiring only dependencies being only optional
+- Extensible approach, only requiring package dependencies when using their functionality.
 - Use a Dataframe/Table like paradigm similar of Pandas, R, and others
 - Lightweight alternative to develop and maintain compared to heavier, full-featured frameworks, like PySpark, PyArrow and other ETL tools.